Home

 Listening to games: Games are on the DeWitt Panthers Network by Matt Merrifield live or recorded.
 Accessing the broadcast can be done by going to www.HighSchoolStreaming.com and click on DeWitt at the top.

-Traffic Note: Airport Road between Herbison and Clark to Stoll Road will be shut down over the next couple of months.
+Traffic Note: Airport Road between Herbison and Clark Road will be shut down over the next couple of months.
 If you typically exit I-69 at Airport Road to get to DeWitt High School, suggest using DeWitt Road exit.

 Did You Know?